wp-plugins/livepress/readme.txt

 2. New update sent -- it appears for all readers of this post at the same time.

 == Changelog ==

+= 1.3.2 =

+* replaced &$this with $this in hook calls
+* added the_title filter to the metatag og:title
+* added the_excerpt filter to the metatag og:description

+= 1.3.1 =

+* Fixed left margin in pinned post
+* Fixed draft and private posts not working as LivePress posts
+* Fixes to make sure the stored short code is correctly formatted
+* Added check to make sure LivePress dosen't load on non-live posts or outside the post loop
+* Added code to generate avatar and shortcode for the existing content when converting to a live post
+* Renamed CSS class "status-title" to "lp-status-title" to avoided CSS override
+* Fixed a problem with converting to a live post by changing which filter we use
+* Fixed the CSS to show draft LivePress updates in green in the main listing

 = 1.3 =
 * sync with WordPress VIP Version